Amechi101/concepteur-market-app/Project Specifications.md

 **Access Denied for Non-members**:
 - Personal feed
 - Settings
-- Like Products
+- Liking Products
-- Comment on Products
+- Commenting on Products
 - Notifications
-- Alter information on products
+- Altering information on products

 **Access Granted for Non-members**:
 - Viewing and Browsing product information

 **Access Granted for Members**:
 - All-Access(Everything a non-member cannot do)
-- *Alter information on products (This permission is given to members achieving an influencer level of: Fashion Publisher)
+- *Alter information on products (This permission is given to members achieving an influencer level of: Fashion Editor)

 Levels Below:

-**Fashionista**
+**Fashionista** Default level

---> They have no editing power, (basic level you begin at)
+--> They have no editing power, (basic level everyone begins at)

-**Fashion Publisher is allowed to Add**:
+**Fashion Editor is allowed to Add**:

 --> Adding Product Tags